MichaelCurrin/my-github-projects/docs/development/notes.md

 - https://github.com/markets/jekyll-timeago

-Adds support for showing a date as how long ago.
+Adds support for showing a date as how long ago (e.g. `today` or `2 months and 2 days ago`).
+A downside of this is that `today` is relative to the build date and not the date for the viewer visiting the site, so this should go back to plain dates, or the site should rebuild more often.

 ### jekyll-github-metadata